-- 1. The amended revenue budget for 2019/20 as set out in Appendix 1 be approved. - 2.
-The initial revenue budget proposals for 2020/21 be approved for consultation with the relevant Scrutiny Committees and other consultees. - 3.
-The recommendations of Scrutiny Committees are passed to Corporate Performance and Resources Scrutiny Committee as the lead Scrutiny Committee in order for their views to be forwarded to Cabinet. - 4.
-A sum of £4m be set aside in the Council Fund, with its use being considered as part of the final budget proposals for 2020/21. - 5.
-A sum of £0.5m be set aside in the Education Pressures reserve to be utilised to offset adverse variances in this area following consultation with the Head of Finance/Section 151 Officer and Cabinet Member for Performance and Resources. - 6.
-A sum of £2m be set aside in the Neighbourhood Services reserve to be utilised to offset adverse variances in this area following consultation with the Head of Finance/Section 151 Officer and Cabinet Member for Performance and Resources.
+- 1. The amended revenue budget for 2019/20 as set out in Appendix 1 be noted. - 2.
+Scrutiny Committee considers the Initial Revenue Budget Proposals for 2019/20 and recommendations from other Scrutiny Committees and forwards its recommendations to Cabinet. - 3.
+The setting aside of a sum of £4m in the Council Fund, with its use being considered as part of the final budget proposals for 2020/21 be noted. - 4.
+The setting aside of a sum of £0.5m in the Education Pressures reserve to be utilised to offset adverse variances in this area following consultation with the Head of Finance/Section 151 Officer and Cabinet Member for Performance and Resources be noted. - 5.
+The setting aside of a sum of £2m be set aside in the Neighbourhood Services reserve to be utilised to offset adverse variances in this area following consultation with the Head of Finance/Section 151 Officer and Cabinet Member for Performance and Resources be noted.